Tomorrow’s green raw material

 Are there any specific technical tricks for cultivating algae in Iceland?

 No, there is no secret formula.
 And if there was, I would, of course, not tell you.
 But seriously: Of course, we have our tricks.
 At the same time, regular exchange with industry experts is essential for us.
 We are transparent about our production process and are always happy to present our way of working to a professional audience.
 I think we can show that you can grow Algae with great success up here in the north and follow clear sustainability principles with the right expertise.

 How do you assess the development of the algae market in the future?

-We recognize a growing demand.
+We are continuously working on improving our algae species and we recognize a growing demand.
 Algae are becoming increasingly popular because they are more sustainable than many conventional crops.
-Our production is currently running at full capacity.
-We are also continuously working on improving our algae species.
-If the market continues as it is, we will even consider expanding.
-If possible, we would like to use DURAN® glass tubes again.
+Our production is currently running at full capacity, but we recently started construction on a new sustainable algae factory in Iceland.
+We will triple our production by 2023.
+Considering our good experience so far, we will only use DURAN® glass tubes for the new facilities.
 All the cooperation and advice we have received so far has been straightforward and efficient.
 In short, we know all about algae cultivation, and SCHOTT knows what is possible with glass.

 DURAN® is a registered trademark of the DWK Life Sciences GmbH.